mavlink/MAVSDK-docs/en/cpp/troubleshooting.md

 ### How to debug this?

-To figure out which callback is blocking the queue, you can set the environment variable `MAVSDK_CALLBACK_DEBUGGING` to `1` which will print more debug information and abort the program as soon as it happens.
+To determine which callback is blocking the queue, you can set the environment variable `MAVSDK_CALLBACK_DEBUGGING` to `1`, which will print more debug information and abort the program as soon as the problem occurs.

 ```
 MAVSDK_CALLBACK_DEBUGGING=1 ./my_executable_using_mavsdk